Gratitude is best defined through our intentional acts of kindness toward others.

-Here are nine ways that you can show gratitude toward others while bringing a sense of fulfillment and happiness to yours.
+Here are nine ways that you can show gratitude toward others while bringing a sense of fulfillment and happiness to yourself.

 Do Unto Others by Donating

-Statistics show that homelessness and hunger are reaching pandemic proportions in many areas of society.
-There are many people within your community that have no food in their home.
+Statistics show that homelessness and hunger are reaching pandemic proportions in many areas.

-The demands of work and family might leave you with little time to consider the struggles of others, but what if you turned you lack of time into an opportunity to give of your time and talents.
+The demands of work and family might leave you with little time to consider the struggles of others, but what if you turned your lack of time into an opportunity to give your time and talents?

 Many people will benefit because you are grateful for what you have and you don’t mind sharing your time with others.

-Encourage a friend.
-During the holidays it is easy to fall into a slump; lack of finances and strained family relations can get a person down.
+During the holidays, it is easy to fall into a slump; a lack of finances and strained family relations can get a person down.

 Just be you